-Be prepared with “Plan B.”
+Be Prepared with “Plan B.”

 Corporate finance jobs include working for a company and managing the capital necessary to run the enterprise.

-Private equity job includes helping businesses find capital for expansion and current operations.
+A private equity job includes helping businesses find capital for expansion and current operations.
 It also includes providing financing for corporate business transactions like buyouts and restructurings.